-The Moxie Strings is the electrifying combination of fiddler, Diana Ladio, and electric cellist, Alison Lynn.
-With their feel-good melodies and foot-stomping, rock-influenced rhythms, these young women have put a fresh, enticing spin on Celtic and Americana music.
-Though rooted in tradition, The Moxie Strings offer listeners the unique opportunity to experience some of the world’s best-known instruments and oldest tunes through a young, progressive lens.
-Diana and Alison often join forces with dynamic drummer and world percussionist, Fritz McGirr, who lends his spirited expertise of traditional music’s percussion component, and a creative rhythmic energy to the show.
-The ensemble calls on Bluegrass, Celtic, Canadian, Rock, Jazz and Old Time influences to create their unique, American hybrid that exemplifies the United State’s identity as a melting pot of traditions.
+The Moxie Strings is the electrifying combination of fiddler, Diana Ladio, and cellist, Alison Lynn.
+With their feel-good melodies and foot-stomping, rock-influenced rhythms, this duo has put a fresh, enticing spin on Celtic and Americana music.
+Diana and Alison often join forces with dynamic drummer and world percussionist, Fritz McGirr, who lends his spirited expertise of traditional music’s percussion component and an engaging rhythmic energy to the show.
+Though rooted in tradition, The Moxie Strings offer listeners the unique opportunity to experience some of the world’s best known instruments and oldest genres through a young, progressive lens.

 Diana, Alison and Fritz hold Bachelor of Music degrees in music performance and music education, which have given each the technical foundation to explore the limits of his/her instrument, and helped the group build a reputation for musical excellence.
 Both Diana and Alison use a variety of audio effects pedals.
 Alison performs on a newly invented, electric instrument and Fritz on a variety of world percussion instruments in celebration of their generation’s redefinition of folk music.
-The Moxie Strings write the majority of their pieces, and also arrange traditional tunes from many different countries and genres.
-The Moxie Strings’ ear-catching originals and dance-worthy, traditional tunes have been captivating audiences since 2006.
+The Moxie Strings write the majority of their pieces, and also arrange traditional tunes from many countries.

 Diana graduated with highest honors from the University of Michigan School Of Music, earning a Bachelor of Music in Music Performance with Teaching Certification.
 While at UofM, she had the honor of studying with renowned violist, Yizhak Schotten, Detroit Symphony Orchestra violist, Carolyn Coade, as well as highly acclaimed string instrument pedagogue, Robert Culver.